sachin-shivakumar/sachin-shivakumar.github.io/_pages/about.md

 > The applications of control theory are boundless, however, to walk we need to take one step at a time

 Although the above framework can fit any phenomena of interest, **currently**, my focus is on a particular class of problems which is the class of Ordinary Differential Equations (ODEs) and Partial Differential Equations (PDEs).
 In particular, I am developing computational tools that employ convex optimization methods to model, analyze, and control various phenomena modelled as ODEs or PDEs.

+For more details on my research and contributions, check : [publications page](https://sachin-shivakumar.github.io/publications/), [MATLAB toolboxes](https://sachin-shivakumar.github.io/portfolio/), [CV](https://sachin-shivakumar.github.io/cv/), and [Blog](https://sachin-shivakumar.github.io/control-freaks/).